markusmoenig/Eldiron/docs/docs/creator/actions.md

 * `Ctrl/Cmd`-drag: pan.
 * `Shift` + mouse wheel: pan.
 * Arrow keys: move the target position.
+* `B`: arm one-shot Box Select in the active Object, Face, Edge, or Vertex mode. `Shift` adds and `Alt/Option` removes.
+* Click a visible **ViewCube** face: align the camera to that axis.
+* macOS trackpad two-finger scroll: pan.
+* macOS trackpad pinch, or `Command` + two-finger scroll: zoom.
+* macOS primary click-drag on empty space or the ViewCube: orbit.

 Right-drag uses captured raw mouse motion in the desktop and Xcode/macOS builds so the pointer cannot hit the screen edge while orbiting.
+The ViewCube follows the camera and is shared by the region and isolated Prefab editors.

 Options: none.